PriyanSappal/tech264-cloud-linux/Azure/README.md

 ## Azure vs. Azure DevOps

-* Azure is a cloud computing platform that provides a wide range of services, such as virtual machines, storage, networking, and databases.
+* **Azure** is a cloud computing platform that provides a wide range of services, such as virtual machines, storage, networking, and databases.

-* Azure DevOps is a set of development tools that help teams collaborate and deliver software.
+* **Azure DevOps** is a set of development tools that help teams collaborate and deliver software and runs as a separate ecosystem.
 It includes features such as CI/CD pipelines, version control, work item tracking, build and release management, and testing.

 ## Why use the Azure Pricing Calculator: